 Here, Canadian nephrologist Dr Jason Fung takes an even bleaker look.
 He unravels how and why doctors, by default or design, regularly betray patients’ trust. – Marika Sboros

 At the low-carb, high-fat summit in Cape Town (in 2015) British consultant cardiologist Dr Aseem Malhotra showed a clip that reminded me of one of the great truths of our time: you cannot be betrayed by those you do not trust.

-While we often blame Big Food for obesity we never really trusted them, so cannot really be betrayed.
+While we often blame Big Food for obesity we never really trusted them, so they can’t really betray us.

 But we have been betrayed.
 By whom?
-The story is even worse then you suspect.
+The story is even worse than you suspect.